OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### dsdump

 [dsdump](https://github.com/DerekSelander/dsdump "dsdump") is a tool to dump Objective-C classes and Swift type descriptors (classes, structs, enums).
-It does not support ARM 32-bit and support Swift version superior or equals to 5.
+It does not support ARM 32-bit and only Swift version 5 or higher.

 This is an example showing how you can dump Objective-C classes and Swift type descriptors of an iOS application: